 Mega Jul Sport

-Because the Mega Jul Sport has double rope capabilities, it is versatile for rappelling and belaying with half or twin ropes as well as multi pitch climb.
-It is suitable for 7.9 to 11 mm diameter rope.
+Because the Mega Jul Sport has double rope capabilities, it is versatile for rappelling and belaying with half or twin ropes as well as multi-pitch climb.
+It is suitable for a 7.9 to 11 mm in diameter rope.

 This is a video about the Mega Jul.
 It was created by Ederid speaking in German with subtitles:

-Would you like to learn more about the Mega Jul Sport and its differences with the Mega Jul?
+Would you like to learn more about the Mega Jul Sport and its differences from the Mega Jul?
 Click on my Mega Jul Sport Review.

-Below is video by Mad Rock on how to use the Lifeguard Belay Device:
+Below is a video by Mad Rock on how to use the Lifeguard Belay Device:

 The Lifeguard is a mini compact version of the Petzel Grigri.
 To read more about the Lifeguard belay device, click on my Mad Rock Lifeguard Review – How does it Compare to The Grigri.

-The shape and angle of the device are designed to brake easily and automatically.
-The auto locking mode is engaged when the climber falls.
+The shape and angle of the device are designed to break easily and automatically.
+The auto-locking mode is engaged when the climber falls.
 To release the rope, you use your thumb to pull the lip of the device away from you and continue the normal belay.
-Even though test shows that a belayer can let go of the rope when the brake is engaged, Mammut strongly encourages belayer should always have the brake hand on the rope no matter what.
+Even though the test shows that a belayer can let go of the rope when the brake is engaged, Mammut strongly encourages the belayer should always have the brake hand on the rope no matter what.